Rio de Janeiro beach culture: More than sun and sea

 Yes, many beaches offer rentals for surfboards, stand-up paddleboards, and other water sports gear.

-Going to Rio tip: Get there early, bring sunscreen, stay hydrated with fresh coconut water, and be ready to make new friends while soaking up the local beach culture with an open heart.
+Going to Rio tip: Get there early, bring sunscreen, stay hydrated with fresh coconut water, and be ready to make new friends — because on Rio’s beaches, no one stays a stranger for long.